 Following a uniform probability distribution, the vector of infections $\mathbf{I}_t$ is simulated using $\mathbf{I}^p_t$ and $\mathbf{I}_{t-1}$.
 The only controllable variable in Eq.~\ref{eq:SIR_graph} is the vaccination vector $\mathbf{L}_t$.\\

 Different graph-based vaccination strategies can be employed to enhance the immunization impact with a limited vaccination capacity.
-The state of art approaches are usually determined by observed individual- or community- level social connections, often involving classical graph measures, for instance, graph degree, betweenness centrality \cite{Freeman1997} or community links\cite{Yiping2008}.
-Much effort has also been devoted to putting these strategies into practical settings where significant positive impacts have been observed \cite{harling_onnela_2018}.
-Since available graph data often include non-negligible uncertainties (missing vertices or edges), statistical models are commonly employed to provide an optimal estimation of these graph measures.
-Practical approaches involve, for example, the fixed choice designs (FCD) \cite{MCCARTY2007300} and the nomination strategy \cite{Gracia2017}, both based on an estimation of the graph degree.
-Even with partially observed dynamical networks, the vaccination strategy could be significantly improved in terms of reducing the maximum infected number and delaying the disease propagation, compared to a random choice \cite{YANG2019115}.
-Nevertheless, precise knowledge of the network structure is crucial to determine an optimal vaccination strategy.
-It is especially compulsory for communities-based approaches (e.g \cite{Genois2014}, \cite{Yiping2008}), since graph clustering algorithms can be sensitive to noises.
-However, the data collection of dynamical social networks remains cumbersome, especially for large dimensional problems.
-In this paper, we conducted our analysis based on three classical strategies, considered as less sensitive to data noise, compared to community-based approaches.
+The state of the art approaches are usually determined by observed individual- or community- level social connections, often involving classical graph measures, for instance, graph degree, betweenness centrality \cite{Freeman1997} or community links\cite{Yiping2008}.
+Much efforts have also been made to use these strategies in practical settings where significant positive impacts have been observed \cite{harling_onnela_2018}.
+Since the available graph data often include non-negligible uncertainties (missing vertices or edges), statistical models are commonly employed to provide an optimal estimation of these graph measures.
+Practical approaches involve, for example, fixed choice designs (FCD) \cite{MCCARTY2007300} and the nomination strategy \cite{Gracia2017}, both based on an estimation of the graph degree.
+Even with partially observed dynamic networks, the vaccination strategy could be significantly improved in terms of reducing the maximum infected number and delaying the disease propagation, compared to a random choice \cite{YANG2019115}.
+Nevertheless, precise knowledge of the network structure is crucial to determining an efficient vaccination strategy.
+It is essential to use community-based approaches (e.g \cite{Genois2014}, \cite{Yiping2008}), since graph clustering algorithms can be sensitive to noises.
+However, the data collection of dynamic social networks remains cumbersome, especially for large dimensional problems.
+In this paper, we conducted our analysis based on three classical strategies, considered less sensitive to data noise, compared to community-based approaches.